Serena Williams: Net Worth in 2023

 Serena has also been a fashion designer, an actress, and an investor.
 Along with Serena Ventures, she has founded a clothing company, S by Serena, that focuses on bringing her unique fashion sense to the public.

 Serena Williams and Alexis Ohanian welcomed their first child, Alexis Olympia Ohanian Jr. on Sept 1, 2017, in West Palm Beach Florida.
-What’s special about Olympia’s name is the fact that her initials (AO) are the same as the Australian Open, that she won with her mom.
+What?s special about Olympia?s name is the fact that her initials (AO) are the same as the Australian Open, which her mom won.
 Olympia got her own Instagram account when she was just a few weeks old.
 Since then her parents have shared her fun-filled moments with their fans and followers.

-However, there is another member of the Williams-Ohanian family that has garnered a huge fan following.
-Olympia’s doll or rather her daughter, Qai-Qai, a black-doll made by Serena for Olympia.
+Olympia?s doll or rather her daughter, Qai-Qai, is a black doll made by Serena for Olympia.

 Furthermore, on many occasions, Olympia has been the mirror image of her mom Serena, twinning in glamorous outfits.
 Particularly, she was seen supporting Serena by dressing up in her mother's miniature outfits at the 2022 US Open!